holocm/holo/PACKAGING.md

 ### Holo includes holo-files

 Holo includes the `holo-files` plugin.
-Since `holo-build` will also generate dependencies on `holo-files`, the `holo` package must provide this package.
+Since `holo-build` will also generate dependencies on `holo-files`, the `holo` package must have a Provides relation (or whatever this is called in your package format) to `holo-files`.

 ### Verify Holo API version